Indonesian stand-up comedian Sakdiyah Ma’ruf challenges women’s issues and religious extremism with her razor-sharp wit. She spoke to Najwa Abdullah.

 Her criticism of certain Islamic practices and groups is prone to controversy, but she believes that she is on the right track.
 “I’m conscious, responsible and have arguments as well as stories for every single thing that I say.
 Simply put, there’s a cautious intention to address certain issues in every joke.
 I will not talk about something I don’t have knowledge of or talk with prejudice and assumptions.”

 She believes that social norms can turn us against ourselves.
 “At the end of the day, we become strangers in our skin.
-We don’t recognise ourselves, for instance, we lose our senses and humanity in our religiousness.
+We don’t recognize ourselves, for instance, we lose our senses and humanity in our religiousness.
 Or in our women’s world, we don’t really know why we are wearing these high heels and fake eyelashes.”

-Sakdiyah, who has a way with words, chose stand-up comedy because she wanted to use humour to take the audience where they might otherwise be afraid to tread.
+Sakdiyah, who has a way with words, chose stand-up comedy because she wanted to use humor to take the audience where they might otherwise be afraid to tread.
 She believes that using the power of comedy to chide social and religious norms can be both amusing and enlightening.

 “That’s the beauty of comedy.
-It’s provocation in a funny and subtle manner.
+It’s a provocation in a funny and subtle manner.
 It is deconstructing popular beliefs by making fun of ourselves or implying that society has set up an impossible standard of living,” she said.

 When I asked her when she decided that comedy would be her life path, she attributed it to her family.
-“Growing up in the heart of Arab-Indonesian community in the city of Pekalongan in Central Java, I always knew that across my family and community, humour is in our DNA.
+“Growing up in the heart of Arab-Indonesian community in the city of Pekalongan in Central Java, I always knew that across my family and community, humor is in our DNA.
 We are generally very funny,” she said.

 Her passion for comedy grew slowly as she was exposed at an early age to popular American sitcoms such as The Cosby Show and Full House.
-Among many others, her favourite comedian is Louis C K and how he turns his misfortunes into satire.
+Among many others, her favorite comedian is Louis C K and how he turns his misfortunes into satire.

-Having plunged into the Indonesian comedy world, she noted that it takes more than just humour to become a comedian.
+Having plunged into the Indonesian comedy world, she noted that it takes more than just humor to become a comedian.
 “If you’re arrogant, you can’t do comedy.
 It takes a serious dose of self-reflection and infinite humility to be completely aware that one is flawed, and the courage to look into oneself,” she explained.

 Sakdiyah strives to maintain her idealism and intention for her chosen profession.
 “One of my intellectual influences once said, ‘Unlike divine lights, studio lights are blinding’.
-I couldn’t agree more with this, since I’ve experienced a great change in how I perceive myself.”
+I couldn’t agree more with this since I’ve experienced a great change in how I perceive myself.”